fac-23/today-i-learned/posts/Getting to grips with GraphQL.md

 It is the job of the backend/API developer to write functions in a way to correctly serve up the data that is requested.
 These are called `resolver` functions that must return data that is described in the schema.
 Resolvers typically interact with the database to actually retrieve the data and this could be with SQL, Postgres, Mongo and a whole range of database query languages, GraphQL does not _directly_ interact with the database and does not replace these (yet).

+In this simple example, getCompletedState() gets all the data for all fields, but only be the specified fields will be returned in the HTTP response.

 ```tsx
 //resolvers.ts
 export const resolvers = {